 Caroline Brennan is the Emergency Communications Director for Catholic Relief Services.
-In her role, she travels to and/or works in areas facing natural or man-made emergencies, conducts interviews and capture the reality of what is happening through stories and video.
+In her role, she travels to and/or works in areas facing natural or man-made emergencies to conduct interviews and capture the reality of what is happening through stories and video.
 She also provides communications support to local partner organizations as they respond to rapidly-changing needs of emergency relief and recovery efforts.

-Since 2012, Caroline has spent much of her time in the Middle East given the Syrian crisis.
-Caroline was in Nepal after the 2015 devastating earthquake, in Central African Republic at the height of the internal conflict in 2014, and in the Filipino islands in the wake of Typhoon Haiyan in 2013.
+Caroline's recent travels include to Bangladesh, Uganda, Jordan and the Middle East region.
+In fact, Caroline has spent much of her time in the Middle East given the Syrian refugee crisis.
+In addition, Caroline was in Nepal after the 2015 devastating earthquake; in Central African Republic at the height of the internal conflict in 2014; and in the Filipino islands in the wake of Typhoon Haiyan in 2013.

-Caroline was based in CRS’ South Asia regional office in Delhi, India, for 3 years covering the South and Southeast Asia regions – including the 2004 Indian Ocean tsunami, 2005 Pakistan earthquake, and extensive programing across Afghanistan, India, Sri Lanka and Bangladesh.
-She also lived in rural, western Ethiopia for 2 years as a teacher.
+Prior to those assignments, Caroline was based in CRS’ South Asia regional office in Delhi, India, for three years covering the agency's South and Southeast Asia regions.
+She also lived in rural, western Ethiopia for two years as a teacher.
 With CRS, she has worked across 22 countries documenting people’s pursuits to overcome adversity and lead empowered lives.

 Areas of Expertise (8)